vinayaka-5503/Power-Bi-Amazon-Dasboard/README.md

 and the hidden overhead of "Same Day" shipping on low-value items.
 By centralizing these metrics, the project demonstrates how data visualization can pinpoint operational inefficiencies.

 🔗🗂️**Technical Impact**
 This repository provides a blueprint for end-to-end sales analysis, offering a clean, documented dataset and a reproducible visualization framework suitable for retail analysts and supply chain managers.

 <img width="770" height="432" alt="amazon dashboard " src="https://github.com/user-attachments/assets/3444bd62-ea08-4af1-8e96-e07cfef3e265" />

+⚖️ Disclaimer:
+              The dataset used in this project is for educational and portfolio purposes only.
+While it reflects real-world e-commerce scenarios, the customer names, transaction IDs, and specific financial figures are either synthetic or part of a public training dataset.
+This analysis does not represent the actual financial performance or internal data of Amazon.com Inc.